Cold War An International History

-- Ten new maps that illustrate the global reach of the long conflict
+- Eleven new or revised maps that illustrate the global reach of the long conflict

-- An extended chronology to show recent related events
+- An extended chronology that includes recent international events

-Cold War is the consummate book on this complex global rivalry and will be of interest to students of contemporary US and international history and history enthusiasts alike.
+Cold War is the consummate book on this complex twentieth-century rivalry and will be of interest to students of contemporary US and international history and history enthusiasts alike.

 Praise for Cold War

 "Carole Fink’s excellent book offers an engaging and succinct account of how the rivalry between the United States and the Soviet Union shaped dynamics around the globe during the twentieth century and beyond.
 The third edition of Cold War: An International History includes an updated and expanded discussion of some of the most important legacies of the Cold War and should be required reading for anyone interested in American foreign relations or recent world history."

 —Jessica Elkind, San Francisco State University, USA

 "Lucidly composed and vividly written, this updated edition takes the reader on a breathtaking journey through the Cold War.
 Carole Fink brilliantly demonstrates the global repercussions of the conflict between West and East as much as the autonomous interests of actors in the Global South.
 Her succinct synthesis will serve as an indispensable guide for students and scholars alike."

 —Andreas Daum, SUNY Buffalo, USA

 "Fink updates her revisionist story of the very long Cold War of the 20th Century.
 There is great authority and intellectual energy in this readable text.
 Fink argues that Superpowers dominated events, but all regions and smaller powers were touched by – and helped to shape the global Cold War.
 She also reveals its darker sides.
 But it was courage and realism mixed with negotiation and compromises, that finally brought it to an end."